The weird & wonderful history of vintage 40s diners

 Photos from 1977 – Signs for Walter’s, Red Robin Diner, (Unknown), Village Chef Restaurant, Skylark Diner, Bo-Dan’s Diner, Tally-Ho Pantry, Danny’s Diner, Blvd.
 Diner and the Queen Elizabeth.

-Here’s what a real old-fashioned diner car on a train looked like in the ’40s
+Here’s what a old-fashioned diner car still in service looked like in the 40s

 By Lou Ganim and Richard Whitmire – Excerpted from the Press and Sun-Bulletin (Binghamton, New York) March 13, 1977